efatto/e-efatto/product_managed_replenishment_cost/README.rst

 Cost is computed:
 - from BOM if product has a bom;
 - from sellers if product does not have a bom and has sellers.
-In other cases it isn't recomputed (without BOM and sellers.
+In other cases (without BOM and sellers) it isn't recomputed.

 **Table of contents**